Xi Jinping begins historic third term as China's president

 Mr Xi's power comes from him being General Secretary of the Communist Party and Chairman of the Central Military Commission.

-Confirmation of his third term had been widely expected.
+Confirmation of his third term as president had been widely expected.
 The naming of a new premier and various ministers in the coming days is considered more important.

+The new appointees are all expected to be Xi Jinping loyalists.
+This includes Li Qiang, who is tipped to serve as Mr Xi's number two.

-Mr Xi has tightened his grip on power as China reopens from his bruising zero-Covid policy that has fuelled anti-government protests.
+Mr Xi has solidified his rule as China reopens from his bruising zero-Covid policy that has fuelled anti-government protests.

 The so-called Two Sessions of the National People's Congress and the Chinese People's Political Consultative Conference (CPPCC) this week is closely watched as it provides a glimpse into China's direction in the coming years.